-The N-2 criterion is usually applied only to the most important network elements (such as the largest system generator(s) or transmission grid lines).
 N-2 criteria means that the consequences of coincident planned and unplanned outages of transmission elements, at or below 80% of peak load, will normally result in supply being maintained without loss of load.
 Provided generation is rescheduled prior to the second outage.

 In general the bulk transmission network which interconnects the major power stations with the transmission substations will be designed to the N-2 criteria.
-The remainder of the network will be designed to the N-1 criteria with the exception of radial feeds to remote power system loads which are normally designed to the N criteria.
-The reliability criteria adopted for each sub-network may be qualified by a risk/benefit analysis and other considerations such as capital investment priorities, social needs, the environment and land use.
-In some cases this may mean a more 'lenient' technical solution is permitted, while in other cases a stringent performance criteria may be applied.
+The remainder of the network will be designed to the N-1 criteria with the exception of radial feeds to remote power system loads which are normally designed to the N-0 criteria.

-The reliability criteria in this clause 2.7 apply only to the electricity transmission networks and not to connection assets.
+The reliability criteria in this clause 2.5 apply only to the electricity transmission networks and not to connection assets.
 Connection assets will be designed in accordance with a User's requirements.